SupersonicNK/roa-workshop-templates/advanced-skin-handler/README.md

 ```
 This first checks the palette the player has equipped.
 In this case, we picked **15**, which is the **16th** palette.
 If the player has the 16th palette equipped, then it sets their skin to the skin `myskin`.

+### Skinning Sprites
+Once you've got the skin equippable as per the section above, now you just need to ensure that your files are named correctly!
+The naming convention is as follows:

+`skinname_spritename`.
+So, in the case of our example, one sprite may be `myskin_idle`, with a filename of `myskin_idle_strip6.png`.

+If the file is named correctly according to the skin, it should automatically load the skinned sprite.
+Otherwise, it'll load the default sprite instead.

+## Advanced Setup
+TODO.